 - a.
 Per the request of the Fire Department, the Applicant shall widen the existing Emergency Access Easement and traveled way connecting Olmsted Drive in Zone 4 to Main Road in Zone 5 (McLean Institutional Subdistrict) from 11 feet to 18 and meet the minimum approach angle of 8 degrees from Olmsted Drive to the McLean Institutional Subdistrict.
 The Applicant shall remove any boulder obstructions and relocate the street lamp along and adjacent to the existing Emergency Access as necessary to provide for Fire Department Truck Access.
 This work shall be completed prior to the issuance of the 1st building permit in either Zone 3 Subdistrict. - b.
-Per the request of the Fire Department, the Applicant shall work together with the Fire Department and McLean Hospital to develop a plan to provide the space necessary for Fire Department Truck Access to both Zones 3 and 4.
-The proposed plan shall be provided to the Town and any work required to implement the developed plan shall be completed prior to the issuance of the 1st building permit in either Zone 3 Subdistrict. - c.
 Prior to issuance of the last CO, the Applicant shall submit to the Board "As-Built Plan(s)" showing all drainage structures and sewer facilities as they exist on the site, including appropriate grades and elevations.
 The Applicant shall also submit proof that an As-Built Plan has been prepared for all utilities including water, gas, electric, and cable, acceptable to the utility companies.
-Each plan sheet shall be signed and show the seal of a Registered Professional Engineer, or Registered Land Surveyor certifying that the project, as built, conforms with the approved plan. - d.
+Each plan sheet shall be signed and show the seal of a Registered Professional Engineer, or Registered Land Surveyor certifying that the project, as built, conforms with the approved plan. - c.
 Any permanent Project signs and/or signage shall be reviewed and approved by the Board prior to installation, at a later meeting upon request.
-All signs shall comply with ZBL Sections 5.2.4(a)(1) and 5.2.4(a)(3) of the By-Law unless a waiver is granted. - e.
+All signs shall comply with Sections 5.2.4(a)(1) and 5.2.4(a)(3) of the By-Law unless a waiver is granted. - d.
 Before the issuance of the 1st building permit, the location of discharge point #1700 FES shall be reviewed in the field with the Applicant and the LMC or its designee to determine that the discharge point is located to reasonably minimize impact on downhill vegetation and soils.
-The final location of discharge point #1700 FES shall be approved by the LMC before issuance of the last CO. - f.
+The final location of discharge point #1700 FES shall be approved by the LMC before issuance of the last CO. - e.
 The Applicant shall install boundary markers along the Zone 3 boundaries with public open space, prior to the issuance of the last CO or the removal of site construction and perimeter controls.
 The LMC will provide or approve the design of the open space boundary markers, their locations and their spacing.